jenssegers-deprecated/codeigniter-my-model/README.md

 Installation
 ------------

-Place MY_Model.php into the application/core folder.
+Place MY_Model.php into the application/core folder (or use spark).
 Make sure your models extend MY_Model and you are ready to go!

 Usage
 -----